-Want to use ClickUp to send Emails into Tasks (or to create tasks from emails) automatically?
+Want to use Use our ClickUp affiliate link! to send Emails into Tasks (or to create tasks from emails) automatically?

 In this tutorial, we’ll show you how to use email forwarding in ClickUp to (finally!) achieve inbox zero by using ClickUp.

 To follow this ClickUp tutorial, you can be on a free ClickUp account or a paid one.
 (If you don’t have an account, sign up using our affiliate link at processdriven.co/clickup!)

 Then, we’ll need to setup up Inbox Forwarding inside Gmail (or any email service provider, like Outlook) to automatically send certain emails into ClickUp.

 First, where do you want your email to end up?